 This pattern is printed on bond paper.

 Note: We now offer even more design options, in the form of our new Elizabethan Comfort Modification Package!
 Click here to see variations such as new sleeves and collars, adding a train, and creating a pleated or gather back yoke.
+DISCOUNT: If you purchase 005 Elizabethan Comfort, you can get 011 The Mod Pack for 30% off using the code COMFORTCOMBO.

 In addition, the package comes with extensive instructions: 90 pages of fully illustrated text, 3-hole punched for insertion in a binder.
 This includes instruction in advanced sewing and costuming techniques, appendices, sizing and measuring charts, a detailed bibliography, and an attractive cover insert.
 The pattern itself is now printed on white bond paper.